rcheng15jhu/partial/README.md

 This types augments values from the AST to include values with closures, like functions and records.

 #### `type presidual`
 A variant type that is part of the entry of the environment.
-The entry assigned to each identifier or line number is either a pvalue, the original clause body from the ast, or an expression to be inlined.
+The entry assigned to each identifier or line number is either a pvalue (`PValue`), the original clause body from the ast (`PClause`), or an expression to be inlined (`PExpr`).
 Additional variants may be added as needed to signal different behavior of the partial evaluator.

 #### `type presidual_with_ident_lexadr_deps`
 This tuple type is the entry of the environment.
 The first entry is the identifier being assigned to, the second entry is a presidual, and the last entry is a set of lexical addresses that represent that lines previous dependencies (i.e., if the line remains in the residual program, which previous lines are in the def/use chain, and are required to also remain?)